rohan-v8rma/VM-setup-shell-scripts/README.md

 - `sudo apt upgrade`: Upgrades the previously installed software to newer versions
 - `sudo apt install <package-name>`: Used to install new software packages
 - `sudo apt remove <package-name>`: Removes pieces of software WITHOUT breaking the system

+# LXDE

+## What is LXDE?

+LXDE is a free desktop environment with comparitively low resource requirements.

+It is a good option for running Ubuntu VMs with 4 GBs of RAM or less since GNOME is a bit more resource heavy.

+## Tips and Tricks

+### Installing LXDE

+Run the `lxde-install.sh` executable script present in this repo.

+### How to use LXDE after installing it

+1. Logout
+2. Reach the login screen and login after selecting LXDE as your desktop environment from the bottom right menu.
+### Increasing the Window button sizes